whatthefork/PHP-URL-Signer/README.md

 $signer::sign( 'https://somedomainname.nul', '5 HOURS' );

-// => The generated url will be valid for 5 days
+// => The generated url will be valid for 5 hours
 // => Use standard PHP strtotime() notation: '5 HOURS', '30 DAYS', '10 MINUTES', etc
 // => Note: This works with URLs that have query parameters too.
 ```